UDOOboard/X86-Docs/docs/14_Hardware_Reference/07_UEFI_Firmware.md

 The UEFI Firmware Setup Utility Menu show the following options:

-<span class="label label-warning">Heads up!</span> If you get a black screen when you try to enter in one of the UEFI Firmware Setup Utility Menu options, try using another Display (HDMI or DisplayPort) or a different cable.
+<span class="label label-warning">Heads up!</span> Since some resolutions or monitors are not managed well by the firmware, if you get a black screen when you try to enter in one of the UEFI Firmware Setup Utility Menu options, try using another Display with a 1080 resolution (HDMI or DisplayPort) or a different cable.

 <a href="../img/uefi_menu.png" target="_blank"><img style="width:400px; " src="../img/uefi_menu.png"></a>